-Size: 1.9 – 3.9 m
+Size: 1.9 – 3.9m

 Bottlenose dolphins travel in groups from 1 to 50 individuals.
 They are very fast and like to ride in the bow or wake of ships.
 They are capable of impressive acrobatics, leaping high out of the water and somersaulting.
-Bottlenose dolphins are sociable and are often seen with other dolphins and regularly with Pilot whales.
+Bottlenose dolphins are very sociable animals and are often seen with other dolphins particularly white-beaked dolphins in the North Sea.

 A major threat to bottlenose dolphins, as well as other dolphins is habitat degradation through increased pollution, rubbish, sewage outflow and sedimentation in marine waters.
 Coastal bottlenose dolphin populations are particularly vulnerable to this living in such close proximity to cities and towns.
 Entanglement in fishing gear is also a threat.
 Bottlenose dolphins are the classic aquarium species; this results in demand for take from wild populations and raises the ethical issue of whether it is acceptable to keep intelligent animals in captivity.

 To view this map full screen please click the link 'view larger map' at the top of the map.
 You can zoom in by using the scroll on your mouse or using the + and - buttons on the map.
 Click and drag the map to move it around and see different areas.
 The arrow on the top left of the map will bring out a legend for you.
 You can click on each icon on the map to find out the date, time, latitude, longitude, route, vessel, species, and group size seen for that species at that point.